root-gg/plik/README.md

 # Plik

-Plik is a scalable & friendly temporary file upload system ( wetransfer like ) in golang.
+Plik is a scalable & friendly temporary file upload system (Wetransfer like) in golang.

 ### Main features
    - Powerful command line client